grantkelsay/Minimal-ToDo-App/README.md

 - **Quick Editing**: Inline editing for task details, making updates a breeze.

-- **Search and Filters**: Quickly find tasks using powerful search and filter options.

 - **Dark Mode**: Reduce eye strain with our beautiful dark mode.

-- **Mobile Responsive**: Access your Kanban board on the go with our responsive design.

 ## Future Features